TanakaChingonzo/TanakaChingonzo.github.io/_posts/2017-10-29-whatsapp-most-popular-internet-app-in-zimbabwe.md

 </figure>

 May our generation do better.
 May our legacy be a better one.
 May we leave the world better than we inherited  it yesterday.

+Do you have thoughts you would like to share?
+Reach out to say hi: <a href="mailto:tanaka.chingonzo@watsonuniversity.org?Subject=Blog" target="_top">Send me an email</a>.

 Thank you <a href="http://venturesafrica.com/author/tawanda-karombo/" target="_blank">Tawanda Karombo</a> for an insightful article.